Table of Contents[Hide][Show]

 A Two-Day Itinerary to Orlando, Florida

 Florida is a popular family travel destination.
 The biggest draw in the Sunshine State is Orlando.
-Not only is Orlando home to Walt Disney World and Universal Studios Resort, but it has a whole other world waiting to be discovered.
+Not only is Orlando home to Walt Disney World, Universal Studios Resort and LEGOLAND Florida, but it has a whole other world waiting to be discovered.
 Here is what I suggest for a two-day Orlando family vacation that packs your trip with fun and memorable activities that do not require an expensive park admission ticket.
 Let’s discover the over-shadowed Orlando offerings that will delight your family as well as the free options at the coveted big attractions.

 Day One in Orlando